Best England kits

 12. 1984-88, home

-A classy neckline and pale stripes gave this top a businesslike feel, and business was also reasonably good for the garments’ occupants – especially Gaz Lineker, who won the 1986 World Cup Golden Boot wearing one.
+In fact, a classy neckline and pale stripes gave this top a businesslike feel, and business was also reasonably good for the garments’ occupants – especially Gary Lineker, who won the 1986 World Cup Golden Boot wearing one (the towel was optional).

 11. 1987-89, home